erickveil/erickveil.github.com/_posts/2016-03-06-How-To-Secure-Your-SSH-Login-With-Keys.md

 cat it onto the `~/.ssh/authorized_keys` after backing up:
 `cat id_rsa.pub >> authorized_keys`

+**Edit:** I've noticed that when I manualy copy the key in this way, I will get an error when I try to connect: `Agent admitted failure to sign using the key.` The solution I've found was to run `ssh-add` on the client machine.
+This adds the identity file for the keys to your authentication agent.
+If your private key is not in the usual location, you will have to specify the path to it.
+See `man ssh-add` for more information.

 Try using ssh to log on and make sure it worked.
 You will need to use the key's password now, instead of the user login password.